Diff Checker

 What is the difference between unified and side-by-side view?

 Unified view shows all changes in a single column with + and - prefixes, similar to git diff output.
 Side-by-side view shows the original and modified text in two columns, making it easier to visually compare corresponding lines.
-Choose the view that works best for your use case.

 What does “ignore whitespace” do?